Now, more than any other time, we should regularly spend a few moments each day and think about our breathing.

 Even on Monday this week people were calling around, asking if we were open.
 We explained the decision we had made at the end of last week to support social distancing, but there was reluctance to try a ‘virtual’ service.

-There are many benefits to video consultations.
+There are many benefits to online consultations.

 Despite the complete disruption and unprecedented circumstances we are facing, people are still in pain and getting injuries.
 NHS MSK services have understandably been considerably scaled back and GP appointments have to be prioritised.